wehlutyk/thesis/content/3-gistr-4-results.md

 The manual exploration of lineage plots did not hint to any effect at this level, but the question now appears legitimate: since subjects delete words on average more often towards the end of an utterance, it is possible that those deletions are also longer if they correspond to larger memory loss.
 @Fig:gistr-chunk-size shows the dependence of chunk-level operation size on position in the utterance, for deletions, insertions and replacements, both overall and for binned parent length.
-Deletions exhibit a slight effect of position on chunk-level operation size, which is significant for parent lengths between 11 and 15 words.
+Deletions exhibit a slight effect of position on chunk-level operation size, which is significant for parent lengths between 11 and 15 words.^[
-^[The plots also indicate that the overall chunk-level operation size increases with parent length, a slight effect which was confirmed for deletions and insertions with dedicated regressions, but which we do not discuss further given its mildness (slopes respectively .030 and .013, both significative with $p < .001$).
+The plots also indicate that the overall chunk-level operation size increases with parent length, a slight effect which was confirmed for deletions and insertions with dedicated regressions, but which we do not discuss further given its mildness (slopes respectively .030 and .013, both significative with $p < .001$).
 ]
 That is, for those lengths, deletions towards the end of the utterance are significantly larger than deletions at the beginning (4.1 words versus 1.7 words on average), in addition to being more frequent (see the susceptibility plots above).
 The trend is present for deletions at all lengths, though most of the time not significative.